Tuyki/TT_RNN/README.md

 A Tensor-Train Recurrent Neural Network (TT-RNN), including LSTM and GRU, replaces the weight matrix mapping from input to hidden layer (the gates in case of LSTM and GRU) with a TTL.
 This turns out to enable RNNs to handle very high-dimensional sequential data, such as video streams, where each frame in a video forms an extremely high-dimensional input vector.

 ## Implementation:
-Our TTLayer.py is a reimplementation of the terrific work by: https://github.com/Bihaqo/TensorNet with specific improvement and adjustments for Keras.
-Applying only keras grammar i.e. the Backend functions, this implementation is expected to utilize both Theano and TensorFlow(note yet tested) backends and compatible with other keras components.
+Our [TTLayer](../master/TTLayer.py) is a reimplementation of the terrific work by: https://github.com/Bihaqo/TensorNet with specific improvement and adjustments for Keras.
+Applying only keras grammar i.e. the Backend functions, this implementation is expected to utilize both Theano and TensorFlow backends and compatible with other keras components.
-We further integrate this code into the keras RNN implementations: TTRNN.py.
+We further integrate these codes into the keras RNN implementations: [TTRNN.py](../master/TTRNN.py).

 ## Usage:
 Once you've decided the Tensor-Train setting, including the factorization of the input and output vector as well as the tensor ranks, you can define the TT layer just in place of a usual dense one: